HemanthGangula/IDS-SYSTEM/README.md

 # IDS-SYSTEM
-it can be private don't worry
+These repository is private don't worry